-My name is Charlie and I've been programming my entire life.
-In spite of my background being primarily in video game development, which is what motivated me to pursue programming as a young boy, I have since gained experience in many other disciplines and fields of technology and computer science.
-This wide range of tech experience came from developing software as a freelance programmer and by way of my own natural inquisitiveness and curiosity.
-Working professionally with my late father - an inventor, engineer, and a highly skilled machinist - has also enabled me to gather real-world experience with things I would've otherwise never been exposed to on my own.
+My name is Charlie.
+I've been writing code since I was a boy.
+In spite of video game development motivating me to pursue programming early on I have since gained experience in many other disciplines and fields of computer science and technology.
+The experience and expertise that I have can be directly attributed to my years spent developing software as both a freelance and hobbyist programmer, by way of my own natural inquisitiveness.
+Working professionally with my late father - an inventor, engineer, and highly skilled machinist - also afforded me real-world experience with many things that I would've otherwise never explored on my own.

-For me, being a programmer means more than possessing a trade skill with which I can earn a paycheck because throughout my life it has always represented wielding the freedom and virtually limitless potential to directly create value for the world by realizing my own vision.
-Merely collecting wages filling a mundane coder position somewhere would mean relinquishing my life-long dreams of achieving my true potential.
-Ultimately, my life goals preclude wading through traffic only to clock-in for the privilege of giving away all of my best ideas and work to profiteering CEOs and shareholders.
-What most people don't know, or realize, is that the highly sought-after tech industry jobs out there come with a fine print: the company owns everything its employees create.
+Being a programmer means more to me than merely possessing a trade skill with which I can earn a paycheck.
+Throughout my life it has always meant wielding a freedom and virtually limitless potential to directly create value in the world.
+Collecting wages by filling a mundane coder position somewhere means relinquishing a life-long dream of achieving my true potential.
+For whatever reason, my life goals preclude wading through traffic and clocking-in for the privilege of giving away all of my best work to profiteers.

-While I am thoroughly a fan and grateful user of free-and-open-source-software I am also a husband and father of two, and my wife and I have been working to diversify our household income by growing multiple incomes through various projects and self-employment.
-I have invested too much time and energy, and that of my family's, to just give away the software I develop.
-I owe it to them, and to myself, to have something to show for for my hard-won skills and abilities.
-As such, I aim to create software whose value is arguably greater than the compensation I ask for in return from users, simultaneously undercutting the competition and saving users money.
-All the while I'm building an income for my family.
-This is the ideal win-win-win scenario for everyone!
+While I am thoroughly a fan and grateful user of free-and-open-source-software I am also a husband and father of two children.
+My wife and I have our sights set on diversifying our household income through the pursuit of various self-employment pursuits.
+I've invested too much time and energy, and that of my family's, to give away the software that I develop.
+I owe it to my loved ones and to myself to have something to show for for my hard-earned skills.
+That being said, I aim to create software whose value is arguably greater than the compensation I ask for in return from its users.
+If I can do that while building a viable income for my family, well, this is an ideal "win-win-win" scenario - for everyone!

-What gives me a sense of purpose and achievement in life is not the acquisition of material possessions but instead the solving of the world's unsolved problems - pioneering new methods and means and obviating and upsetting long-established ways that would otherwise never evolve if it weren't for creativity intervening.
-I dream of making the world a better place the best way I know how: through technological innovation and by inspiring others to pursue their own independence, originality, and potential to change the world for the better too.
+What gives me a sense of purpose and achievement in life is not the acquisition of material possessions, fame, or fortune.
+Instead, I enjoy the solving of problems, pioneering new methods and means, and obviating and upsetting the established ways that might otherwise never evolve if creativity never were to intervene.
+I dream of making the world a better place the best way I know how: through both technological innovation and by inspiring others to pursue their own independence, originality, and potential to change the world for the better in their own unique way.